Jaunpur district: Atala Masjid

 Firoz Shah III began the construction of the Atala Masjid in 1393.
 The Atala masjid is model of Indo-Iran architecture.
 The Atala became a model for other Masjids in the Jaunpur district.
 Architecturally, it retained and advanced the element of monumentalism.
 The height of the Atala masjid is over 100 ft.
 The perimeter is 248 ft.
 The entrance has three massive stone pylons.
 The central one consists of a high arch between two sloping towers.
 These are decorated with arched niches and stone screened windows.

 Jhanjhari Masjid

-The Jhanjhari Masjid, on the north bank of the Gomti river, was built by Ibrahim in the Sipah locality of Jaunpur township.
+The Jhanjhari Masjid, on the north bank of the Gomti River, was built by Ibrahim in the Sipah locality of Jaunpur township.
 It was a residence of Ibrahim himself, as well as a place for saints, scholars (pandits) and the army (who kept animals such as elephants, camels, horses and mules).
 After human destruction and flood damage, only the facade remains.
 This consists of an arch, 35 ft high and 32 ft wide.
 Some of the stones from this masjid were used in the construction of the Shahi bridge.

-Lal Darwaza Masjid

-This Masjid was built in 1447 (as per inscription of this masjid) at Begumganj, 1 mi north of Jaunpur, during the reign of Sultan Mahmud Sharqi, by Queen Bibi Rajyi, dedicated to Maulana Sayyid Ali Dawood Kutubbudin, a celebrated saint (Maulana) of Jaunpur, whose descendants still live in the mohalla bazaar bhua Pandariba Jaunpur and mohalla Namaz Gah laldarwaza.
-The masjid occupies 212 sqft x 188 sqft and has three entrances and a courtyard.
-It is also known as the "Red Portal Masjid".